 Payee: International Organ Festival Society Limited

 IBAN: GB87 BARC 2074 0990 5125 16

-ii) or a cheque, bank draft or international money order should be sent to the Competitions Secretary, made payable to:
+Or a cheque, bank draft or international money order should be sent to the Competitions Secretary, made payable to IOFS:

 Please ensure if using a bank transfer, that your own name is included as a reference.